Once you have decided on the major you would like to pursue, there are some simple steps to follow to complete the process.

 - Students need to complete the top portion, name of previous advisor, as well as the purpose/goals section of the form.
 This helps departments identify an appropriate advisor for the student.

-- Student also fills in the courses he or she has completed to date for the major.
+- Student also fills in the courses they have completed to date for the major.
 The student can get this information from the WINDOW.

-- The student fills in the requirements he or she has remaining.
+- The student fills in the requirements they have remaining.
 The Wheaton Catalog specifies course requirements for each major.
 If the student doesn’t know exactly what those requirements are (ie: a 300-level course in a particular concentration), the student can fill in the generic category of courses remaining.
 The student’s advisor can provide further clarification and detail.

 - The Department Chair of the chosen major needs to sign the form.
 The chair will review the courses, sign off on the major and assign your new major advisor.
 Indepartmental majors must have their form signed by the major coordinator.